icerpc/icerpc-docs/content/getting-started/icerpc-slice-tutorial/server-tutorial.md

 This tutorial is the first part of a two part series that shows how to create a complete application with IceRPC for C#.
-We start from scratch—you just need to have the .NET 8 SDK installed on your computer.
+We start from scratch—you just need to have the .NET 8 or 9 SDK installed on your computer.

 The networked application we are building together consists of: